peal/grplib/Readme.md

 When citing, use the following syntax `{%cite <CITE_ID> --file <example> %}` where `<CITE_ID>` is the label of the bibtex entry and `<example>` is the name of the problem/bibtex file.

 When creating the reference section, use the syntax `{% bibliography --file <example>.bib --cited %}`.

-## Adding to an existing problem
-Please follow the directory structure as is provided and add code/text/references in the files and folders that are named after the problem, in our case this is `<example>`.

 ## Maths
 Any maths that needs to be added to the Markdown files can be added in the standard LaTeX way using `$ $`.
 If it needs to be on a separate line use the Markdown to your advantage and set it on a new line by itself, with an empty line above and below it.